FastBufferWriter and FastBufferReader

 To address that,

-FastBufferWriter do not, themselves, have bitwise operations.
+FastBufferWriter don't, themselves, have bitwise operations.
 When needed, however, you can create a

 BitReader instance, which is used ensure that no unaligned bits are left at the end - from the perspective of